 Now that covers most plants.
 But, there is one plant that over-winters very differently.

 The fruit-bearing fig tree you will over-winter completely the opposite from those plants we discussed above.

 1)Let the fig tree get hit by the first frost or two.

 2) Once the frost has done its job it’s time to take the remainder of the leaves off and trim up your fig tree.
 You basically want to make your tree look like a stumpy stick figure by trimming the branches way back.

-3) next wrap it up loosely in some burlap and place in a cool dark spot for the winter.
-Usually an attached garage or attic works best.
+3) next wrap it up loosely in some burlap and place it in a cool dark spot for the winter.
+Usually, an attached garage or attic works best.

 4) Now that your plant is ready for its long winter sleep, you will give it about 1 cup of water every month during this time.
 It’s enough to keep it alive but not letting it come out of dormancy.